-For Rapeseed Rate Charts, [See "Rate Charts" on page 5-1](#) section of this manual.
+For Rapeseed Rate Charts, ["General Planting Rate Information" on page 5-1](#)

 VACUUM METER INSULATION FOR RAPESEED PLANTING

 Additional insulating shims for Vacuum Meters are needed in order to successfully and efficiently plant rapeseed with Blue Drive equipped machines, as they prevent the seeds from getting crushed, thus clogging up the seed disc.
 The shims are obligatory on Blue Drive planters, but provide a tangible benefit when used on Ground Contact Drive planters as well.
 The instructions below detail the process of shim insertion and removal, as well as washing of seed discs.